 While there could be any number of reasons why Dawngate couldn't grow, the most obvious one is that EA and Waystone were late to the party.
 League of Legends and Heroes of Newerth were the early adopters of the MOBA genre that was initially popularised by DotA and LoL was at the peak of its popularity in 2014 with the Season 4 whose stories fans retell even to this day.

 Both used to be extremely successful but HoN was later overtaken by Dota 2 and it is almost dead these days.
 Even Dota 2 was around for a year when Dawngate initially entered testing and Waystone's MOBA never really stood a chance in an oversaturated market that saw many games be developed and die soon after, regardless of how good they were.

 One would think this would be a lesson enough in adopting trends early but EA proved this was not the case with the latest craze - the battle royale.
 PUBG propelled the genre to the top of the gaming world in 2017, Epic Games reacted quickly by making a free-to-play battle royale mode for Fortnite, overtook PUBG by mid-2018 and became a global phenomenon.
 The market once again became oversaturated, a pile of battle royale games tried to enter it and died soon after.

-The project is still going on, with the official Twitter and Discord server posting regular updates.
+The project is still going on, with the official and posting regular updates.
 According to the FAQ on Discord, chances of Wayfinder getting a cease and desist letter from EA are low so there is no threat for the project going under any time soon.

 Considering the City of Heroes' recent revival by rogue private servers despite NCSoft's notoriety for closing such projects down, it is quite possible EA will not interfere with Shrine of Imanna either, especially since the developers have no intention of monetising the project without the company's consent.